TangibleInc/template-system/editor/readme.md

 The goal is to grow into an integrated development environment (IDE) with the editor at its core.

+Ideally, the editor and IDE can run within and without WordPress, for example, as part of a React-based content management system (CMS).

 ## Upgrade from previous version